ZewoGraveyard/SwiftHTTPServer/README.md

 GET /baz/1969 HTTP/1.1
 ```

-The router will set `parameter["id"] = "1969"` to the `HTTPRequest` and send it to the function defined in the literal closure above.
+The router will set `parameter["id"] = "1969"` to the `HTTPRequest` and send it to the function defined by the literal closure above.

 You can use request middlewares before and response middlewares after the router like: